artificialnouveau/drone-stalker/README.md

 Remember to replace `'person.jpg'` in the `follow_specific_person.py` script with the path to your reference image before running the script.

 Similarly, ensure that the path to the YOLO model files in `follow_camera.py` is correct for your local setup.

----

-That's it!
-The script should now run, and your Tello drone should start tracking faces or cameras, depending on the script you're running.

 ## Dependencies